Heat Advisory from THU 1:00 PM CDT until THU 8:00 PM CDT

-Heat Advisory from THU 1:00 PM CDT until THU 8:00 PM CDTNew
+Heat Advisory from THU 1:00 PM CDT until THU 8:00 PM CDTUpdated

-…HEAT ADVISORY IN EFFECT FROM 1 PM TO 8 PM CDT THURSDAY…
+…HEAT ADVISORY REMAINS IN EFFECT FROM 1 PM TO 8 PM CDT

 * WHEN…From 1 PM to 8 PM CDT Thursday.